Murburn concept: Application

-- Heme/flavin enzymology and electron transfer phenomena
+Heme/flavin enzymology and electron transfer phenomena

 Enzymes containing heme and flavin groups (as exemplified by peroxidases, catalases, reductases, etc.) are ubiquitous in cellular systems.
 While several moiety and electron transfer reactions they catalyze are mediated at the active site (heme/flavin center), some reactions are mediated via diffusible species.
 Going beyond the Michaelis-Menten paradigm to explain the outcomes of the latter types of reactions (with various additives and inhibitors) is the core purview of murburn concept.
+Recent quantitative treatments provide mathematical foundations for explaining the mechanism and kinetics of catalytic electron-transfers in murburn processes, particularly involving heme-enzymes like peroxidases and P450s.
+Evidence was also provided that inter-protein electron transfer via long-distance outer sphere mechanism is a rather unlikely mechanism.